nichecartel/OneToOne/README.markdown

 This plugin gives you the best of both worlds.
 It allows you to add the attributes of both classes into one database table, and then use the classes like a normal 1 to 1 relationship.

 ### Usage
+In a Rails app, simply install this plugin in vendor/plugins, and then 'include OneToOne' in the parent and child models you'd like to lump into one table.
+Rename the child model's fields by prefixing them with the name of the child class (ex: class FooBar => 'foo_bar') and place them in the parent classes migration.
+Run the migration and you're good to go.

+To play around with the plugin:

     #open up irb while in one_to_one/lib
     require 'rubygems'